AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaign-remove-from-portfolio.md

 ---
 # Remove campaigns from a portfolio

-When you remove a campaign from a portfolio, Search, Social, & Commerce can't optimize bids and budgets for the keywords and ads in that campaign.
+When you remove a campaign from a portfolio, Search, Social, & Commerce can't optimize bids, campaign budgets, and bid strategy targets for that campaign.

 The action is logged in the portfolio's change history.